 All these challenges contributed to putting a lot of pressure on HR leaders, who were actively engaged in fostering internal organizational change.
 Companies had to develop and implement innovative solutions, eschewing the outdated one-size-fits-all approaches, under HR’s direction and with its assistance.
 A challenging business environment and disruptive conditions required HR to go beyond what was currently thought to be possible to add even more value.

-Essential skills and competencies, internal mobility as a talent strategy for employee retention, leadership development strategy, employee well-being, and ROI on learning and development strategies are just a few of the important HR trends for 2022.
+Essential skills and competencies, internal mobility as a talent strategy for employee retention, leadership development strategy, employee well-being, and ROI on learning and development strategy are just a few of the important HR trends for 2022.

 In the first half of the year 2022, three words shaped the world of work: “The Great Resignation.”
 According to the U.S. Bureau of Labor Statistics, in 2021, the total number of employee separations reached 5.5 million.
 This includes turnover from resignations, layoffs, retirement, transfers, and discharges.
 Employee retention is a big challenge.
 It’s not just about keeping your employees happy; it’s also about maintaining your talent and keeping the best people on your team for as long as possible.
 A well-designed employee retention program can assist you in identifying and retaining key employees while reducing turnover and associated costs.